whamcloud/Online-Help/docs/Contributor_Docs/cd_Monitored_Only_ldiskfs.md

 ```

 This will take some time (around 5 to 10 minutes) but all four servers should add successfully.
-There will be alters and warnings about LNET.
+There will be alerts and warnings about LNET.
 Ignore for now.

 ## Installing lustre on each MDS and OSS Server